mui/toolpad/docs/data/toolpad/core/components/page-container/page-container.md

 ### maxWidth

 Determine the max-width of the container.
 The container width grows with the size of the screen.
-Set to `false` to disable `maxWidth`.
+Set `maxWidth` to `false` to disable it.